Description of Panel

 Description of Installation Manual

-This Snap-Lok Roofing Panel installation guide is intended for the homeowner, contractor and commercial metal roof installer.
+This Snap-Lok Roofing Panel installation guide is intended for the homeowner, contractor and metal roof installer.
 Please read and understand the manual content before beginning your roof installation in order to ensure a trouble free installation and maintain applicable warranties.
 If you have any questions regarding the installation of your metal roof system, please contact Westman Steel.

 By using this Guide, you accept the risks and responsibilities for all losses, damages, costs and other consequences resulting directly or indirectly from using this Guide.
 These installation instructions are intended as guidelines only.
 Westman Steel assumes no responsibility for the performance or quality of the roof system installation, nor any personal injury or damage that might occur as a result of improper installation.

 Westman Steel does not warrant any product or material as meeting the current building codes, laws or regulations of any particular jurisdiction or local municipality.

 This manual contains suggestions and guidelines on how to install Westman Steel Snap-Lok roof panels and trim details.
 The contents of this manual include the guidelines that were in effect at the time this publication was originally printed.
 In an effort to keep pace with the ever-changing code environment, Westman Steel reserves the right to modify, without notice, any specifications and/or designs at any time without incurring any obligations.
 To insure you have the latest information available, please inquire or visit our web site.
 Application and design details are for illustrative purposes only and may not be appropriate for all environmental conditions and/or building designs.
 Projects should be engineered and installed to conform to applicable building codes, regulations, and accepted industry practices.

 All dimensions should be verified by field measurements prior to ordering materials.